1999 World Series: Game 1

 The 1999 series opened with Greg Maddux facing Orlando Hernández in Game 1, becoming the latest a World Series has ever begun (October 23) beating the previous record by 2 days (1995 World Series, October 21).
 The Braves got on the board first in the series when Chipper Jones launched a home run down the right field line in the fourth inning.
 That would be the only hit that El Duque would allow through seven innings while striking out ten Atlanta batters.
 It would also be the only home run by the Braves in the series.
-Maddux had pitched scoreless three-hit ball through seven before running into major trouble in the eighth, which began when Scott Brosius singled for the third time in the game.
+Maddux had not originally been scheduled to start this game.
+Tom Glavine was the scheduled starter, but was scratched with a stomach virus the night before the game.
+Maddux--pitching on shorter rest than he was originally expected to have and with less than 24 hours' notice--had pitched scoreless three-hit ball through seven before tiring and running into major trouble in the eighth, which began when Scott Brosius singled for the third time in the game.
 Pinch hitter Darryl Strawberry walked and Chuck Knoblauch reached when Braves first baseman Brian Hunter mishandled his sacrifice bunt attempt.
-Derek Jeter stroked a single into left with the bases loaded driving in a run.
-With still nobody out and the bases juiced, Atlanta reliever John Rocker gave up a two-run single to Paul O'Neill through the right side making it 3–1 Yankees.
+Maddux was still allowed to pitch to Derek Jeter, who stroked a single into left with the bases loaded driving in a run.
+With still nobody out and the bases juiced, Maddux was finally removed, but too late.
+Atlanta reliever John Rocker gave up a two-run single to Paul O'Neill through the right side making it 3–1 Yankees.
 Later in the inning, Rocker walked Jim Leyritz with the bases loaded to force home another run.
+All four runs were charged to Maddux, though two were unearned due to Hunter's error.
 Mariano Rivera picked up the save to wrap up the 4–1 victory.